Vonng/pigsty/docs/README.md

 > HashiCorp for Database!

-Pigsty follows the philosophy of **"Database as Data"**, just like Kubernetes.
+Pigsty follows the philosophy of "**Database as Data**," just like Kubernetes.
 Describe the database you want and pull them up in one click.

-You can create a common primary-replica replication PGSQL cluster with several lines.
+You can create a common primary-replica PGSQL cluster with several lines.
 And assign different roles: primary, replica, standby, offline, delayed, cascade.

-You can also create a horizontal sharding cluster with Citus or deploy a time-series data warehouse MatrixDB.
+You can also create a horizontal sharding cluster with Citus or deploy a time series data warehouse MatrixDB.
 Redis standalone/sentinel/cluster are also supported!

 ```yaml
 pg-test: